 More than 700 St. Olaf students study off campus each year, among them many English majors.
 Opportunities for off-campus study include the English department’s own Interim programs, other St. Olaf-sponsored programs, and an array of programs offered by other institutions, in which St. Olaf students regularly participate.
-To offer just a few examples, students fulfill requirements for the English major by attending plays during the Theater in London Interim, by doing independent research among the manuscripts at the Newberry Library in Chicago, and by taking classes during a semester or a year abroad at another institution, often in the UK or the Republic of Ireland, such as the Center for Medieval and Renaissance Studies at Oxford University.
+To offer just a couple of examples, students fulfill requirements for the English major by attending plays during the Theater in London January term course and by taking classes during a semester or a year abroad at another institution, often in the UK or the Republic of Ireland, such as the Center for Medieval and Renaissance Studies at Oxford University.

-For more information about study abroad at St. Olaf, contact the International and Off-Campus Studies (IOS) Office.
-IOS has created a set of resources that offer suggestions about off-campus programs for students in various majors here.
+For more information about study abroad at St. Olaf, contact the Smith Center.
+The Smith Center has created a set of resources that offer suggestions about off-campus programs for students in various majors here.

 If you would like to undertake study abroad, keep the following points in mind: